rendro/cajal/README.markdown

 ### Add items ###
-Then you can add items with the method `add(itemId, item)`.
-The parameter `itemId` is the name of the item that you can define as you like.
-The second parameter is the item object.
+Then you can add items with the method `add()`.
+There are two ways to use this method.
+You can either pass the item as one argument, or you pass an itemId and the item as two arguments.
+If you want to change the item you need to specify a name (itemId) for it, so that you can access the item with the get-Method afterwards.
+In the case of a more simple usage, you can pass only the item object, but you will not be able to change this item afterwards.
+If you an item with the given itemId already exists, it will be overwritten.

 Example: drawing a circle